-Time management is one of the most important skills to master, but it's about more than just productivity.
-When you feel confident about how you are allocating your time and energy, you will feel more present in the current moment.
+College is busy!
+Time management is one of the most important skills you can master to succeed academically.
+Allocating your time and energy will help you feel more present and will hopefully give you some breathing room.
 Once you start to develop the habit of actively managing your time, you can be more open to participating in other campus activities because you are able to balance the demands of your course load, research, employment, and commitments to your friends and to yourself.

 In college, your professors expect you to spend two hours studying outside of class for every hour in class.
 In other words, if you have a course load of 15 credits, you will want to devote about 30 hours a week to studying.
-The best way to fit in this studying in addition to your other responsibilities is to make a schedule.
+Use this worksheet to help you decide how much time to dedicate to each class.
+The best way to fit your studying in addition to your other responsibilities is to make a time-blocked schedule.

 |course||hours in class per week||difficulty level||study hours per week|

 |Total study hours per day||